humhub/humhub/protected/docs/guide/developer/core_changes.md

 This file shows changes of the core api for migrating your modules between new versions.

-# 0.6.5
+# 0.6

+- Unified access to current content container (space, user) to allow module controllers act as user or space addon at once.
+(ContentContainerController)
 - Moved all Space/User Behaviors in behaviors folder!

-# 0.6

 - New required "module.json" file with informations about module (see documentation)
 - Cleanup of autostart.php (see documentation) New only: id, class, imports & events
 - New HWebModule Base Class for Modules (Change CWebModule to HWebModule)